MODEL PORTFOLIO

 CreditSight View Comment

 Kasikornbank is the 2nd largest bank in Thailand.
-We are cautious about its one third loan book exposure to SMEs given the macro backdrop; credit costs spiked in 4Q22 mainly from the SME book and high yield small ticket lending, and the restructured loan book remains sizable compared to peers.
-The bank however has switched to focus on safer segments, which is weighing on the NIM but helped to stabilize credit costs.
+We are cautious about its one quarter loan book exposure to SMEs given the macro backdrop; credit costs spiked in 4Q22 mainly from the SME book and high yield small ticket lending, and the restructured loan book remains sizable.
+The bank however has switched to focus on safer segments, which is weighing on the historically high NIM but helped to stabilize credit costs.
 Credit costs remain fairly elevated but comfortably absorbed thus far.
-Capital is high with CET1 above 17%.
-The NIM though is on a decline from rates coming down.
-We see a significant impact to the Thai economy and banks from potential US tariffs, with a bad tariffs outcome potentially leading to higher credit costs again.
+Capital is high with CET1 at ~18%.
+The NIM though is on a decline from lower rates, safer new loans, higher parking of funds in liquidity.
+We see a meaningful US tariff impact, with ripple effects in the form of lower bank NIMs and credit costs staying fairly elevated.
 We have an Underperform rec.

 Recommendation Changed: April 22, 2025